jacobrfritz/facebook_bot/readme.md

-Facebook web crawler that says happy brithday to people using chatgpt api
+Facebook web crawler that says happy brithday to your friends